 David Russell Wagoner (June 5, 1926 – December 18, 2021) was a prolific and highly regarded poet, novelist, educator and editor.
 He was most associated with the Pacific Northwest, especially in the realm of nature, but wrote on a wide array of subjects.
-He also had a strong reputation as a teacher of writing and served as editor (1966-2002) of the distinguished literary journal Poetry Northwest for nearly 36 years.
+He also had a strong reputation as a teacher of writing and served as editor of the distinguished literary journal Poetry Northwest for nearly 36 years.
 Among his published works are 24 collections of poems—two of which were finalists for the National Book Award—as well as ten novels.

-The natural environment of the Pacific Northwest is the subject of much of David Wagoner’s poetry.
-Citing his move from the Midwest as a defining moment, Wagoner soon became best known as a poet and novelist whose work was attentive to place, environment, and the natural world, and dealt with the corrupting influences of modern society.
+The natural environment of the Pacific Northwest was the subject of much of David Wagoner’s poetry.
+Citing his move from the industrial Midwest as a defining moment, Wagoner soon became best known as a poet and novelist whose work was attentive to place, environment, and the natural world, and dealt with the corrupting influences of modern society.
 He also wrote insightfully of childhood memories and often addressed his more lighthearted poems to other people, such as a student who fell asleep in a poetry workshop, or a couple making love upstairs while he tried to write a poem.

 After receiving emeritus status at the University of Washington in 2002, Wagoner continued to write and publish poetry in periodicals, anthologies, and books, such as The House of Song (2002), Good Morning and Good Night (2005), and After the Point of No Return (2012).
 He also continued to teach well into his eighties, in the low-residency MFA program of the Northwest Institute of Literary Arts on Whidbey Island.